Top Singer (TV series)

 Top Singer is an Indian Malayalam-language reality television singing competition show broadcast on Flowers, created and directed by Sindhu Sreedhar.
 The show features 22 contestants, all under the age of 15.
 Esther Anil hosted the show for the first 49 episodes.
 After co-hosting the 50th episode with Meenakshi Anoop, Meenakshi took over as the sole host.
-Nithya Mammen, M. Jayachandran(Season 1 and 2) and Sharreth(Season 3 and 4) form the permanent judging panel, with guest musicians, singers or composers.
 Top Band is the orchestra of the show.

-Flowers Top Singer season 1 successfully completed 500 episodes.
-Seethalakshmi Prakash from Kottayam won the title of "Top Singer" Season 1.
-Vaishnavy Panicker the 2nd runner up among top 8.

-Rituraj and Ananya Dinesh were elected by the viewers as the most popular contestants.
-The second season of the show started in September 2020.
-Second season ended on September 9, 2022 with Sreenath Vinod winning the "Top Singer" title.
-Ann Benson won second, and Akshith placed third.
+It is currently the longest running Malayalam reality show.

+The first season aired from 1 November 2018 to 1 September 2020.

+The second season of the show aired from September 2020 to September 9, 2022.

+The third season aired from 4 October 2022 to 29 August 2023.

+The fourth season aired from 13 September 2023 to 15 September 2024.

+The fifth season aired from 24 September 2024 to 14 September 2025.

+The sixth season aired from 22 September 2025 to on 26 August 2026.

+The seventh season launched on 7 September 2026.